Digital Nomad Tax

 • intention or purpose of presence;

-• behaviour while in Australia;
+• behavior while in Australia;

 • family, and business or employment ties;